espruino/EspruinoDocs/info/Tools.md

 The most important value of capacitor to have is 0.1uf, in a ceramic capacitor.
 Many parts require a 0.1uf ceramic capacitor between power and ground right next to the part to ensure stable power to the part, so you should have some of these on hand.

 If you're using voltage regulators in your project, each of these will need a higher value capacitor across the output to provide a stable voltage - typically a 10-100uf tantalum or electrolytic.
-For such filtering applications, the exact value is not critical, as long as it's big enough.
+For such filtering applications, the exact value is not critical, as long as it's big enough that the voltage regulator is able to supply a stable enough voltage for your purpose.

-As with other passive components, assortment packs are available online at very low prices - however, an assortment of capacitors is nowhere near as important as an assortment of resistors.
+As with other passive components, assortment packs of capacitors are available online at very low prices - however, an assortment of capacitors is nowhere near as important as an assortment of resistors.

 ### Diodes

-Everyone should have some basic diodes in stock - particularly since they're so cheap.
+Everyone who plays with electronics should have some basic diodes in stock - particularly since they're so cheap.
 The 1N4001 is a cheap and ubiquitious 1 amp diode.
 The rest of the 1N400x series is also perfectly suitable.
 Normal diodes have a forward voltage drop of around 0.7v.
 Schottky diodes have a lower forward voltage drop (0.3-0.5v), but are more expensive.

+### LEDs

+Generic through-hole LEDs can come in very handy as indicators when debugging.
+Be sure you have appropriate resistors to put in series with them.
+Assortments of around 100 basic, through-hole LEDs are available on eBay for a few bucks, and they can also often be scavenged from discarded electronics (whether this is worth doing is another matter).